hartwigmedical/hmftools/serve/README.md

 In addition to generating a mapping from various genomic events to clinical evidence, SERVE generates the following outputs describing genomic events implied to be able to driver cancer:
- - Specific known fusion pairs
+ - Specific known pathogenic fusion pairs
- - Known amplifications and deletions
+ - Known pathogenic amplifications and deletions
- - Known hotspots (specific mutations on specific loci)
+ - Known pathogenic exons (exons for which specific mutations are implied to be pathogenic)
- - Known codons (codons for which generic mutations are implied to be pathogenic)
+ - Known pathogenic codons (codons for which generic mutations are implied to be pathogenic)
- - Known exons (exons for which specific mutations are implied to be pathogenic)
+ - Known pathogenic hotspots (specific mutations on specific loci)

 ## Extraction of genomic events and tumor characteristics from knowledgebases